HIVE-MIND COLLECTIVISM, A Philosophical-Ideological Theoretical System

 Ubuntu: 'I am because we are.'
 The self is constituted through the other.
 There is no individual flourishing that is not simultaneously collective flourishing.

 Haudenosaunee Confederacy: The land is held in common.
 Governance is consensual and confederal.
 Decisions are made in consideration of seven generations forward.
-As the Confederacy states: "Today, we have gathered, and we see that the cycles of life continue.
+As the Confederacy states: 'Today, we have gathered, and we see that the cycles of life continue.
 We have been given the duty to live in balance and harmony with each other and all living things.
-So now, we bring our minds together as one."
+So now, we bring our minds together as one.'

 Lakota thought: 'All things are bound together.
 All things connect.
 What happens to the Earth happens to the children of the Earth.'